-Joshua is a Multimedia Producer for KQED Science.
-He received his BS in Wildlife Biology from Ohio University.
-He went on to participate in marine mammal research for NOAA, USGS, and the Intersea Foundation.
-From 2002-2004 he served as the president of The Pacific Cetacean Group, a nonprofit organization dedicated to teaching students K-6 about whales.
-In 2004 he decided to pursue wildlife filmmaking, and studied video production at San Francisco State University.
-Joshua is currently a graduate student in the Science and Natural History Filmmaking Program at Montana State University.
+Joshua is a Multimedia Producer for KQED Science and the Lead Producer for Deep Look.
+After receiving his BS in Wildlife Biology from Ohio University, he went on to participate in marine mammal research for NOAA, USGS and the Intersea Foundation.
+He also served as the president of The Pacific Cetacean Group, a nonprofit organization dedicated to teaching students K-6 about whales.
+Josh studied science and natural history filmmaking at San Francisco State University and Montana State University.

 Joshua Cassidy's Latest Posts

 SOFIA is more than a telescope tucked into a re-purposed commercial airliner.
 It's a complete flying astronomical observation platform which carries a dozen or more astronomers, observers and crew far above the clouds to observe objects and phenomena too cold to be seen in visible light.

 If you look around Silicon Valley, ideas all seem to be coming from the same kind of people.
 By a recent estimate, one percent of technology entrepreneurs were African American.
 Only eight percent of companies were founded by women.
 One program aims to change this by encouraging more women and minorities to launch companies.

 If you’re like most Californians, you’ve probably never heard of the Delta or why it’s important to the state’s economy and wildlife.
 In three minutes, we’ll explain how the Delta is a key part of California’s water supply and why it’s been the focus of a decades-long water battle.

 QUEST takes to the high seas with researchers Dirk Rosen, James Lindholm and their crew to study the underwater world off the California coast.
 In recent years, the state has established a network of marine protected areas to help fragile habitats and struggling fish populations bounce back.
 But are they working?